 The UK Gambling Commission can help you with rules and regulations surrounding payments.

 8 Extra tips to help you decide on a Betting payment method

 Selecting a betting payment method comes down to personal preference.
 You must analyse your betting habits and look at how you prefer to organise your finances in order to make a decision.
 Betting.com have listed eight additional tips to help you select the best method for you.

-- If you travel and play from time to time abroad, make sure that the payment method you like to use is available.
+- If you travel, and play from time to time when abroad, make sure that the payment method you like to use is available.

 - Check the speed of transactions